 Florida Sealing & Expungement Attorneys

 When a person is arrested for an offense a record is created, even if that charge is ultimately dropped or dismissed by the prosecutor.
 Just because the charges are dropped, or the person was acquitted at trial does not mean that the case or arrest disappears.
 There is still a record, one that can be viewed by the public and one that may show up on background checks.
-Read on to learn more about Florida Sealing and Expungement Laws from the criminal defense attorneys at Meldon Law.
+Read on to learn more about Sealing & Expungement Laws from our Florida sealing & expungement attorneys at Meldon Law.

 Who is Eligible?